aeyobd/dwarfs/thesis/results.md

 | $r_\textrm{max, f} / r_\textrm{max, i}$   |                           | 0.763              |
 | fractional final bound mass               |                           | 0.5402             |

 Table: The orbital properties and dark matter evolution for the models including an LMC.
-Similar to @tbl:scl_sim_results except quantities with respect to the LMC are in parentheses. {#tbl:scl_lmc_sims short="Orbits and results for Sculptor in the MW+LMC potential."}
+Similar to @tbl:scl_sim_results except quantities with respect to the LMC are in parentheses. {#tbl:scl_lmc_sims short="Orbits and results for Sculptor in the MW+LMC potential"}